Porinju Mariam Jose: Critical reception

-The New Indian Express rated 3.5 in a scale of 5 and called it "an intense, high-voltage thriller", and that "the storytelling is not exactly fresh, but the actors and the cathartic violence make Joshiy's latest film compelling".
+The New Indian Express rated 3.5 on a scale of 5 and called it "an intense, high-voltage thriller", and that "the storytelling is not exactly fresh, but the actors and the cathartic violence make Joshiy's latest film compelling".
 Sify rated 3.5 in a scale of 5, but called it an "average masala entertainer" and said the film "may be far from perfect but is well packaged and is genuinely engaging", but situations are mostly predictable and at times, unconvincing.
 But praised the performances of Joju, Nyla and Jose.
 Manorama Online rated 3 out of 5 and wrote: "Joshiy engineers the twin shades of noir and romance, deftly interchanging them at the right moments, for a smooth glide of the narration.
 DOP by Ajay David Kachappilly and the brilliant music by Jakes Bejoy compl [sic] each other and elevate the movie to several notches above".

 Rating 3 out of 5 stars, The News Minute called it a "lovely drama" and "Joshiy makes it a very enjoyable movie to watch, but the second half does not keep up with the neatly built-up first half".
 The Times of India also rated 3 out of 5 and said the film has good story, cast and reasonable performances (particularly Jose's), but "Porinju Mariyam Jose gets tad bit predictable.
 But one may watch it for the spectacle at offer by the narrative genius and the unrequited love story in the sidelines".
 Deccan Chronicle rated 3 out of 5 stars and stated that "in spite of a slightly stretched storytelling and a predictive second half, PMJ is a good watch".

 The Hindu wrote that in the film, "one gets to see a filmmaker who has been closely watching the changing rules of the game, and trying to adapt", but the film is "fairly predictable, and at times tame ... but what makes it watchable are the array of characters, and the performances, especially of Chemban and Joju.
 They are all colourfully written, and there is a lot of life to them".
 HuffPost had the opinion that the film may have worked better in the '80s", "the talented cast is let down by a clichéd narrative and a director stuck on his old-school filmmaking skills".
 Firstpost rated 1.75 in 5, saying that the "basic story is interesting, and there is a lot this film could have been", but with a "weak writing of its leads, it is unsurprising that Porinju Mariam Jose fails to be an involved, emotionally engrossing narrative".

+Remake

+The film has been remade in Telugu as Naa Saami Ranga with Nagarjuna in the lead role.